 - Sesame paste

 Hoisin is dark in color and thick in consistency.
 It has a very strong salty and slightly sweet flavor.
 Hoisin sauce does taste a bit like an American-style barbecue sauce, but much saltier, richer, less sweet, and has a flavor all of its own.
 The fermented soybeans add the savory umami element that some other sauces use fish or meat to achieve.

 Because the unique taste can be overpowering, particularly if you’re new to Asian cuisine, it’s recommended that you use only a bit at a time to experiment with the flavor.
 Or, dilute the flavor by adding water or oil to the hoisin sauce before using in a recipe.

-If you can't find hoisin sauce at the store, your best bet is to use a recipe to make a substitute with peanut butter, miso, or black bean paste.
-You might substitute Chinese brown bean sauce or chee hou sauce if you have those on hand.
-Both of these are made from soybeans but may be spicier than hoisin sauce.
+If you can't find hoisin sauce at the store, your best bet is to use a recipe to make a substitute with peanut butter, miso, or black bean paste; you can also make a raw vegan version.
+You might substitute Chinese brown bean sauce or chee hou sauce if you have those on hand; both of these are made from soybeans but may be spicier than hoisin sauce.

 An unopened bottle of hoisin sauce can be stored in a cool, dark place and will be shelf-stable for a couple of years.
 Check the bottle for its "best by" date that will indicate when it will begin to degrade.
-Check it to ensure it hasn't grown any mold or developed an off odor.
+If you have had the sauce for a while, ensure it hasn't grown any mold or developed an off odor.

 Once you open a bottle, it should be refrigerated.
 But you don't have to use it quickly as it should last for up to a year in the refrigerator, thanks to the high salt content that keeps bacteria and mold at bay.
 Signs that it's time to toss it include mold, odor, or discoloration.